beto0077/weather-app-top-hb/README.md

 The **Weather App (TOP HB)** allows users to:
 - Search for any location in the world.
 - View up-to-date weather data including temperature, humidity, sunrise/sunset times, and general conditions.
-- See a relevant animated GIF representing the current weather.
+- See a relevant animated GIF representing the current location.
 - Switch seamlessly between locations without page reloads.

 This version of the project is a **secure, production-oriented reinterpretation** of the original assignment proposed by *The Odin Project (TOP)*.